-When we read the term ‘Financial Planning’, we believe that it’s jargon.
+When we read the term ‘Financial Planning’ or ‘Personal Financial Analysis’, we believe that it’s jargon.
 We believe that ‘Financial planning’ is a potion used by the upper-class population of the society who have a surplus of money and the trunks are overflowing with currency notes.

-But, the reality is that Financial Planning is required by everybody, and not only by the one born with a silver spoon.
+But, the reality is that Personal Financial Planning and analysis is required by everybody, and not only by the one born with a silver spoon.

 You do financial planning when you want to buy a water purifier or a two-wheeler or a car or plan to marry your child or want to go for a trip or to give a gift to somebody.
 Almost everybody does it in his/ her way.
-This article will tell you how not to do it ‘own way’, rather do the financial planning in a ‘strategic way.’
+This article will tell you how not to do personal financial analysis ‘own way’, rather do it in a ‘strategic way.’

 How to Do Personal Financial Planning and Analysis

-There are multiple steps in personal financial planning.
+There are multiple steps in personal financial planning and analysis.
 In this article, we will describe ten easy steps, which you can follow to reach your financial goals.

 Step 1 – How Much Do You Earn?